jmmut/bioengineer/docs/roadmap.md

       when it's not.
 I might be very wrong on this.
 - [ ] after clicking some transformation, the map gets a cell selected, while in the macroquad UI the cell that got the transformation keeps the selection.
-- [x] removing several cells that may split the network creates a broken state
+- [x] removing several cells that may split the network creates a broken state.
+      Fixed by not allowing splitting the network, but still applies if natural disasters destroy machines.
 - [ ] flooded machines still work
 - [ ] storage machines work without power
-- [ ] you can not build trees on top of machines, but you can swap the rock under the tree with a machine